byamada64/cloud-infrastructure-deployments/azure/network/load-balance-deployment.md

 - Azure Portal → Public IP addresses → Create

+⚠️ Important:

-  ⚠️ This Public IP is attached in the next step (Frontend IP)
+- This Public IP is attached in the next step (Frontend IP)
-  ⚠️ Preferred over auto-created IP for naming and control
+- Preferred over auto-created IP for naming and control

 ### 7️⃣ Configure Frontend IP